 Taking care of yourself during this time may seem impossible.
 However, in order to continue taking care of your baby, you must take care of yourself.
 You cannot pour from an empty cup.

 Caring for your mental health in the NICU

-Caring for your mental health does not have to feel overwhelming.
-It does not have to be a grand gesture if you don’t want it to be.
+Caring for your mental health does not have to be overwhelming.
 Here are some gentle suggestions:

 Rest whenever possible

-During this time, it may feel impossible to get any rest at all!
-Between visiting the hospital, possibly working, breastfeeding on a tight schedule, pumping, and hands-on time, it’s difficult to find any time to sleep.
-However, sleep and depression are tightly wound and can affect each other.
-Perhaps you can allow another family member or friend to help with cleaning pump parts, cleaning the house or caring for any other children in your home so you can take a nap.
+With a baby in the NICU, it may feel impossible to get any rest at all!
+Between visiting the hospital, possibly working, pumping on a tight schedule, and care time, it’s difficult to find any time to sleep.
+However, sleep and rest are important.

 Talk to someone